-As part of their obligations, PhD students enrolled in UNIL laboratories participate to the Practicals for Biology and Medicine students of the University of Lausanne.
+As part of their obligations, PhD students enrolled in UNIL laboratories teach practical classes for Biology and Medicine students of the University of Lausanne.

 First year evaluation exam

 Within 6-9 months from the official day of entry into the program, there will be an official exam to evaluate the student's performance and potential.
-Failure by the student to organize and take this exam is the same as failing the exam.
+Failure by the student to organize and take this exam is equal to failing the exam.

 The exam committee will be composed by the thesis advisor and two other members of the program.
 The exam consists of a short written report and a brief oral presentation.
 The written report should be no more than 4 pages long (including figures, but not references), and organized in the following sections :